 Route times change with the seasons.
 Ferries sail more frequently during busy long summer days, and make fewer crossings during short winter days.

 Secure reservations for the routes between Port Townsend/Coupeville and Anacortes/San Juan Islands.

 High winds very occasionally result in sailing cancelations until the wind dies down sufficiently.
 The Port Townsend/Coupeville ferry is the route most likely to be affected, though cancelations may not be limited to this one route.
 Thankfully shut-downs are very rare, but they DO happen every few years.
 The Washington State Ferry posts travel alerts here.

 Your pet CAN sail with you on the ferry, with restrictions.
 Pets in kennels are allowed in the interior passenger areas.
 Pets, restrained, are allowed on the car deck with owner present; and in outside area shelters and decks on leash with owner present.
 Leashed pets and their owners are allowed to move through interior passenger areas on their way to outside deck areas.
 Leashes or kennels are always required.
-Click here for all the details.
+Read the WSDOT pet policies here.

 Fares also vary drastically according to how many people are traveling, their ages, vehicle particulars, route, and direction.
 Generally, fares run between several dollars for a walk-on passenger up to twenty dollars; vehicles run from less than fifteen up to several hundred dollars.
 (See the Fares link above.
 At that link, you can download a PDF of the Current Fares list available in every ferry terminal.)

 Ferry transit times are typically 30 - 40 minutes (occasionally longer) between points in and around Seattle to their destination points.